KKoovalsky/devii/md/blog/cross_compile_arm_cortex_with_clang_and_arm_gnu_gcc.md

 Although `libgcc.a` does not only contain the compiler runtime, but also the unwind library symbols, `clang` still wants to link `libunwind.a`.
 But if we are certain, that all the symbols are satisfied, we can provide a dummy `libunwind.a` library only to satisfy the linker flag. `clang` supports `--unwindlib=[libgcc|libunwind|none]` flag which, unfortunately, doesn't seem to work for the targeted architecture.
-We can easily workaround it, by writing a function, which creates an empty `linbunwind.a` and returns a path to it.
+We can easily work around it, by writing a function, which creates an empty `linbunwind.a` and returns a path to it.
 In the `llvm_toolchain_utils.cmake`:

 ```